Foundations-of-HPC/Foundations_of_HPC_2021/Assignment1/README.md

 ````

 Discuss in detail performance obtained.
-In particular discuss the difference in performance among different network ( infiniband vs gigsbit) and compare different implementations.
-Check if THIN and
+In particular discuss the difference in performance among different network (infiniband vs gigsbit) and compare different implementations.
+Check if THIN and GPU nodes are behaving the same way.

 ## Section 3 : Compare performance observed against performance model for Jacobi solver